fezi/springboot/README.md

 # springboot

-playing with spring boot and eclipse bean builder generation
+Playing with spring boot and eclipse bean builder generation